The Right Way to Write SOAP Notes for Cardiac Patients (Finally)

 Write them yourselves but better

-Here's the problem with most cardiac SOAP notes: providers treat each section like they're filling out a form rather than telling a coherent note.
+Here's the problem with most cardiac SOAP notes: providers treat each section like they're filling out a form rather than telling a coherent story.

 Subjective: Lead with the Cardiac Story, Not the Life Story

-Your Subjective section for patients should immediately establish cardiac risk and acuity.
+Your Subjective section for cardiac patients should immediately establish cardiac risk and acuity.

 Don't start with "patient is a pleasant 67-year-old" when they're having chest pain.